Linkurious/documentation-resources/Customer Support Procedures/LKE-v4.1-migration.md

 The default log level in the `data/config/logger.json` file is changed to `info`.
 If needed, it can be changed to another value once Linkurious enterprise is updated to v4.1.

+# Worker pool
+The worker pool has been introduced to handle heavy computation tasks by offloading it from the main Linkurious enterprise process.
+Currently, the worker pool is used for running alerts, custom queries and visualization layouts.

+***Impacted clients:***

+- Every customer

+***Benefits:***

+- Enhanced the responsiveness of the application by offloading heavy computation tasks to separate threads.

+***Impacts:***

+- The configuration `advanced.layoutWorkers` has been removed from the configuration file as the layout computation is now handled by the worker pool.

+See how to enable and configure the worker pool in [the Linkurious Enterprise documentation](https://doc.linkurious.com/admin-manual/latest/advanced-settings/#worker-pool-settings).

 ## Security updates